UserUnknownFactor/UnrealLocres/README.md

 # UnrealLocres
 UnrealEngine 4 `TextLocalizationResource` library and export/import tool built with C#.

-Can read/write every locres version up to 3 (latest)
+Can read/write every .locres version up to 3

 ## Download
 Go to Releases and download `UnrealLocres_v[version].zip`